ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 #### `platform`

 Unless there is a good reason this should be `multi_platform_all`.
 But if the rule only applies to a specific operating system or family of operating then should be used.
 The values can be product names or values from `MULTI_PLATFORM_LIST` or `MULTI_PLATFORM_LIST` in [ssg/constants.py](https://github.com/ComplianceAsCode/content/blob/master/ssg/constants.py).

+The `platform` key should first list specific products, then list the `multi_platform`.
+Products and `multi_platform` shall be placed in alphabetical order.
+For example, Oracle Linux 9, Red Hat Enterprise Linux 9, multi_platform_fedora.

 #### `reboot`